-Last night began the Jewish Festival of Lights, known as Chanukkah (Hanukkah), which commemorates the rededication of the Holy Temple in Jerusalem, following the Maccabean Revolt of the 2nd century BC.
+Tonight begins the Jewish Festival of Lights, known as Chanukkah (Hanukkah, or חנוכה), which commemorates the rededication of the Holy Temple in Jerusalem, following the Maccabean Revolt of the 2nd century BC.
 It is observed for eight nights, as a reminder of the miracle of one night's supply of oil for the lamps lasting for eight, until a fresh supply could be obtained.
-(Jordanes writes: "Kind of, sort of...")
+(Jordanes writes: "Kind of, sort of..."
+Click then scroll to the bottom.)

 A comedian named Adam Sandler first introduced this holiday classic on NBC's Saturday Night Live.
 The song gives a list of famous celebrities from various walks of life who are Jewish: “Put on your yarmulke, here comes Hanukkah / It's so much funukkah, to celebrate Hanukkah / Hanukkah is the Festival of Lights / Instead of one day of presents, we get eight crazy nights!”